 According to the global connected logistics market report 2016, announced on November 28, by Technavio, the global connected logistics market is expected to grow at a Compound Annual Growth Rate (CAGR) of approximately 30 percent until 2020.

 Obviously the connected logistics market isn’t just about the Industrial Internet of Things in the strictest sense but about the overall ecosystem which we typically see in an integrated Internet of Everything approach.
-So, it also consists of services, security, cloud computing, big data analysis and several other third platform technologies.
+So, it also consists of services, security, the cloud, big data analysis and several other third platform technologies.

 In fact, for Technavio, a connected logistics system has four pillars: communication systems, supply chain monitoring systems, vehicle tracking, and IT security.